arnasrum/ChIPPipeline/README.md

 Install conda by following the instructions provided by the official conda [documentation](https://docs.conda.io/projects/conda/en/stable/user-guide/install/index.html)

-Then install snakemake by running:
+Then install the environment by running:

-`conda create snakemake -n snakemake -c conda-forge -c bioconda`
+`conda evn create --file environment.yml -p <path>`

-Activate the environment and start using the pipeline:
+or:

-`conda activate snakemake`
+`conda evn create --file environment.yml -n pipeline`

-Inside the git repository run:
+Activate the environment and start using the pipeline by running inside the git repository:

-`snakemake -c <num_cores> -j <num_jobs> -C <config_options>`
+`snakemake -c <num_cores> -C <config_options>`

 ## Apptainer/Singularity